tutorgen/hpit_services/README.md

 Returns: 200:OK

-### /transaction
+### /message
 SUPPORTS: POST
-Submit a transaction to the HPIT server.
+Submit a message to the HPIT server.
 Expect the data formatted as JSON with the application/json mimetype given in the headers.
 Expects two fields in the JSON data.
-- name : string => The name of the event transaction to submit to the server
+- name : string => The name of the event message to submit to the server
 - payload : Object => A JSON Object of the DATA to store in the database

 Returns 200:JSON ->
-- transaction_id - The ID of the transaction submitted to the database
+- message_id - The ID of the message submitted to the database

 ### /responses
 SUPPORTS: GET
-Poll for responses queued to original sender of a transaction.
+Poll for responses queued to original sender of a message.

 Returns: JSON encoded list of responses.

 ### /response
 SUPPORTS: POST
-Submits a response to an earlier transaction to the HPIT server.
+Submits a response to an earlier message to the HPIT server.
 Expects the data formatted as JSON with the application/json mimetype given in the headers.
 Expects two fields in the JSON data.
-- transaction_id : string => The transaction id to the transaction you're responding to.
+- message_id : string => The message id to the message you're responding to.
 - payload : Object => A JSON Object of the DATA to respond with

 Returns: 200:JSON ->